topcat101/AWS-Projects/Aws-VPC-Public&Private-subnets/Readme.md

  1. Download and install FileZilla Client.
  2. Open FileZilla and go to File > Site Manager.
- 3. Add a new connection with the following details: o	Host: Public IP of your Bastion Host o	Port: 22 o	Protocol: SFTP – SSH File Transfer Protocol o	Logon Type: Key file authentication o	User: ubuntu (for Ubuntu) or ec2-user (for Amazon Linux) o	Key file: Select your .pem file
+ 3. Add a new connection with the following details:
+    - Host: Public IP of your Bastion Host
+    - Port: 22
+    - Protocol: SFTP – SSH File Transfer Protocol
+    -	Logon Type: Key file authentication
+    -	User: ubuntu (for Ubuntu) or ec2-user (for Amazon Linux)
+    -	Key file: Select your .pem file
- 4. Connect, and then simply drag and drop your .pem file from your local machine into the Bastion Host’s directory.
+ 5. Connect, and then simply drag and drop your .pem file from your local machine into the Bastion Host’s directory.

 ### Step 3 – Connecting to the Private Instance via the Public Server